varunvyas333/Job-Market-Intelligence-Analysis/README.md

 # 🧮 SQL Analysis

-Performed analysis using:
+The analysis includes:

 - Aggregate Functions
-- GROUP BY
+- GROUP BY & HAVING
-- HAVING
 - ORDER BY
 - CASE WHEN
 - Subqueries